Introducing Your Child To Our School

 How We Introduce Children to OFS

-At OFS, a young child’s relationships with their caregivers-parents and teachers are sacred and essential for the well-being of the child.
+At OFS, a young child’s relationships with their caregivers, parents and teachers, are sacred and essential for the well-being of the child.
 Secure attachment is fostered through continuity of care and trusting relationships.

-In order to create a strong foundation to the development of the relationships between the caregivers-parents, children, teachers and the school, the OFS developed some strategies to ease the transition from home to school, knowing that this transition is one of the major separations a young child will experience with his/her primary caregiver-parent.
+In order to create a strong foundation to the development of the relationships between the caregivers-parents, children, teachers and the school, the OFS developed some strategies to ease the transition from home to school, knowing that this transition is one of the major separations a young child will experience with their primary caregiver-parent.

 “Inserimento (which can be roughly translated as “settling in” or “period of transition and adjustment”) is our term for the strategy of beginning relationships and communication among adults and children when the child is entering an infant-toddler center or a preschool program for the first time.
 The Italian concept of inserimento indicates the initial delicate process of the child’s adjustment into the new community.”